suchlikesleet/IAmHussain/Assets/BOH/Documentation/system-state-overview.md

 4) Author and link the 10 gameplay scenarios (see `gameplay-scenarios.md`).
 5) Re‑introduce asmdefs incrementally once stable (Core → Data → one Feature at a time), verifying compile after each.
 6) Add lightweight bootstrapping for scene service setup and a minimal test plan (EditMode for Errand/Inventory).
-7) Content pass: verify all TriggerSO have correct windows, NPC names, and conversations; ensure no missing `MyConversaController` in scenes.
+7) Content pass: verify TriggerSO (Phone/Ambient) windows and conversations; ensure no `TriggerSO` of type NPC remain.
+NPCs should use ConversationStarter/Zone and SpecialItemIndicator as needed; ensure `MyConversaController` exists in scenes.

 ## Quick Verification Checklist
 - Scene has: MyConversaController, GameServicesInstaller, Systems_Root (Time/Resource/Errand/Inventory/Journal/Contact).